archity/image-manipulation/README.md

     | <img width="100" alt="" src="./opencv-basic/assets/smh_rhb_car_blue.jpg"> | <img width="100" alt="" src="./opencv-basic/assets/smh_rhb_car_red.jpg"> |
     |:-:|:-:|

 We can make use of one or several methods for performing the template matching.
-AVaiable methods are:
+Available methods are:

 ```py
 methods = [cv2.TM_CCOEFF,